 LOCALSTACK_API_KEY environment variable needs to be configured.
 The system will start making your events accessible on the LocalStack Web Application dashboard.

-Data PrivacyData privacy is one of our key concerns, hence data is collected only in an anonymized way.
-No sensitive information about your application is ever exposed.
-The data is only used to provide you with insights into the usage of LocalStack and to improve the product.
+InformationYour privacy matters to us!
+We only collect anonymized and sanitized data.
+No sensitive information about your application is ever collected or exposed.
+The data is only used to provide you with insights into the usage of LocalStack and to help us improve the product.

 To get started with this feature, log in to your LocalStack account and start a LocalStack instance on your local machine.
 The LocalStack Dashboard will show the Stacks widget, which holds most of the vital information of recent and currently running stacks.

 The Stack widget will also display the number of API calls, services employed and the runtime duration for each spin-up.
 All the spin-ups are timestamped; hence you can easily navigate the stacks and check the number of API calls that succeeded and failed.

 You can click on the individual stack to display detailed information.
 This includes the number of API calls, service invocations, the user agent (